webdevops/php-docker-boilerplate/README.md

 configuration for each project into seperate git repositories.

 Now set your existing project repository to be a git submodule in `code/`.
-Every developer now needs only to clone the Docker repository with **--recursive** to get both, the Docker configuration and the TYPO3 installation.
+Every developer now needs only to clone the Docker repository with `--recursive` option to get both, the Docker configuration and the TYPO3 installation.

 For better useability track a whole branch (eg. develop or master) as submodule and not just a single commit.